Aeastr/NotchMyProblem/README.md

 ## **Basic Usage**

-### TopologyButtonsView
+### CutoutAccessoryView

-The simplest way to use NotchMyProblem is with the included `TopologyButtonsView`:
+The simplest way to use NotchMyProblem is with the included `CutoutAccessoryView`:

 ```swift
 import SwiftUI